nskatti1/Fast-Robots/docs/lab4.rst

    }

 Here are the different signals I generated with different speeds set.
 The leftmost picture shows a PWM value of 50, the center picture shows 120, and the rightmost shows 250, respectively.
+The power supply had 3.7 volts and ~ 0.8 Amps.

 .. list-table::